ABCD-ReproNim/exercises/week_8/week_8_quiz.md

 - 4

-This can be answered by looking at Figure 4 of the Zucker et al. paper or simply by reading its conclusion.
+This can be answered by looking at Figure 4 of the [Zucker et al](https://pubmed.ncbi.nlm.nih.gov/29627333/) paper or simply by reading its conclusion.

 ***